Acaki/dotfiles/README.md

     cd ~
     git clone https://github.com/Acaki/dotfiles.git
-    sh dotfiles/bootstrap.sh
+    cd dotfiles
+    chmod +x bootstrap.sh
+    ./bootstrap.sh
     # You can choose to install/not install individual files when prompted

 If any files you choose to install has already exists in your home directory, it will be moved to `~/dotfiles_old` which enables you to restore your original files after installation.

 # How to update to latest version

-You can do one of the follows to get newest changes:
-* Simply run `bootstrap.sh` again
-* Run `git pull` in `dotfiles` folder
+1. `cd` to dotfiles folder
+2. Run `git pull --rebase` (or run `bootstrap.sh` if you want to choose different files to install)

-For vim plugin updates, please open vim and run `:PlugClean` followed by `:PlugUpdate`.
+3. Open vim, and run `:PlugClean` followed by `:PlugUpdate` (If there are changes to plugins)

 # Included vim plugins
 * [vim-plug](https://github.com/junegunn/vim-plug) for plugin managements, it will be automatically installed when you launch vim for the first time after installing vimrc in this repository.